Robert Roberson case: 2025 execution stay

 On June 17, 2025, Texas Attorney General Ken Paxton lodged a second motion to seek a new execution date for Roberson, after the prosecution of the case was transferred to his office at the request of District Attorney Allyson Mitchell.
 On July 16, state district Judge Austin Reeve Jackson scheduled the execution for October 16, 2025.
 On September 26, 2025, it was reported that Roberson waived his right to petition for clemency.
 Instead, he would channel his last attention and efforts into seeking a new trial for his murder conviction.
 On October 9, 2025, the Court of Criminal Appeals issued an emergency stay of execution.
 The court's stay sends the matter back to the trial court to review the science based on the state's 2013 junk science law.

 Media attention and public opinion

 The appellate process and statements made by politicians have generated extensive media coverage.
-Novelist John Grisham is writing about the case in a non-fiction book to be titled, SHAKEN: The Rush to Execute an Innocent Man, set to publish in summer 2026.
+Novelist John Grisham is writing about the case in a non-fiction book to be titled, SHAKEN: The Rush to Execute an Innocent Man, set to publish in spring 2027.

+Many people have begun to argue that the definition of shaken baby syndrome has changed since the time of Roberson's conviction, including his attorney, Gretchen Sween.
+Doctors have come forward to argue that Nikki's cause of death was actually undiagnosed pneumonia and medications which suppressed her respiratory system, causing public outcry.